 The Committee is established at School of Medicine level; we therefore suggest consulting:

-The duties of the representatives are as follows:
+The responsibilities of the representatives are as follows:

-- listen to and consult the relevant student community
+- to listen to and consult the student community they represent

-- bring the issues collected to the competent collegial body
+- to present the collected issues to the relevant collegial body

-- periodically report back to the student community on the decisions taken by the bodies
+- to report periodically to the student community on decisions taken by the governing bodies

-In particular, student representatives on the CPDS and AiQua Committees are responsible for reporting observations, critical issues and proposals for improvement regarding the study programme and teaching support services, and for verifying that transparency, easy access to information and information sharing are guaranteed, within the different roles of the QA Committees.
+In particular, student representatives in the CPDS and AiQua Committees are responsible for reporting observations, critical issues and proposals for improvement regarding the educational pathway and teaching support services, as well as for ensuring transparency, easy access to information, and effective information sharing, within the scope of the different roles of the QA Committees.

 The Student Representatives on the Council of the Department of Medicine and Surgery (DMC) are: